sh1boot/sh1boot.github.io/drafts/ciscv.md

 asked it for feedback.

 Claude was not a reliable witness, and led me down many garden paths of faulty analyses and losses of comprehension.
-But it was a process I could do on my phone without much attention.
+But it was an exploration I could do on my phone on a whim, so it won on convenience.

+It feels like it's come out with a lot of redundancies; though often the apparent redundancies are just redistributions of immediate sizes to suit different idioms.

 ### Biclique optimisation